 The relationship between international law and municipal law has traditionally been characterized from a monist or dualist perspective.
 While this characterization remains contested, the approach a country adopts has a great significance for the effectiveness and application of international law within the domestic legal system.

-The conflict have led to the emergence of different theories.
+The conflict has led to the emergence of different theories.
 Prominent among them are as follows :-

 1. Dualistic theory